BertShin/Kobe/README.md

 ...
 ```

-Lastly, all geometries are continuously being rendered in an `animationLoop()`
+Lastly, all geometries are continuously being rendered in an `animateLoop()`

 ```javascript
 const animateLoop = () => {